Six Siblings From Texas Survive Horror Car Crash But Are Left Orphans

 “I have absolutely no idea [how I am going to raise them],” Ethan told WFAA while sitting in the empty church pew where his family usually sat.

-With his emotional wounds still healing, Ethan told the news outlet that he still called his Jennifer’s phone on Mother’s Day, even though he knew no one would answer.
+With his emotional wounds still healing, Ethan told the news outlet that he still called Jennifer’s phone on Mother’s Day, even though he knew no one would answer.

 “I said, ‘I love you.
 I miss you very much and Happy Mother’s Day,’ ” he recalled saying.